Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 Family Theatre, Quay Theatre Sudbury

-The Ultimate Bubble Show at Sudbury’s Quay Theatre sounds just the ticket for families starting the summer holidays in Sudbury, Suffolk.
+The Ultimate Bubble Show at Sudbury’s Quay Theatre is back for a second summer running and sounds a lot of fun for a trip out this summer holidays in Sudbury, Suffolk.
 Ray Bubbles is a Guinness World Record-holding bubbleologist and he’s bringing a whole host of bubble magic to town.
 Expect floating carousels made from bubbles, bubble ghosts, volcano bubbles and even a tornado inside a bubble.

 This one’s perfect if your kids are easily wowed by anything a bit different and it’s something fun to book for the beginning of the school holidays.
 If you haven’t been to The Quay before, its such a beautiful theatre on the riverside, with only 125 seats – making the intimate environment especially good for young ones with seats so close to the action.
 The show is a matinée performance and you can book direct on the Quay Theatre website.